When I first approached Lee Robison, owner of the Golden Shoestring in Roanoke, about collaborating, I had lots of ideas running through my head.

 I had so much fun shopping the store and picking out the embroidered top (TINY by Anthropologie), embroidered dress (Umgee), and sandals (Talbots).
 My model JoAnn looked amazing in everything!

 When I met with JoAnn before the session, I told her that in addition to featuring some great clothes, I also wanted the images to really reflect the relationship she has with her daughter.
 I wanted her to be able to look at the photos years from now and hear her daughter's sweet giggle and feel the warmth of her hugs and kisses.

 I'm proud to say we accomplished just that!
 I absolutely loved getting to watch them laugh and play.
 JoAnn and Lee — thank you both so much for spending time with me and helping me create some magic!

-Laura Richards is a family, newborn and maternity fine art photographer serving the Roanoke Valley in Virginia.
+Laura Richards is a family, newborn and maternity fine art photographer serving Charlottesville and the Roanoke Valley in Virginia.
 She specializes in authentic, feel-good photography that tells "the story of you" for generations.
 Learn all about what makes her different from other photographers here.

 Tucked behind a Jiffy Lube on Franklin Road in Roanoke you'll find one of the Valley's fashion meccas: The Golden Shoestring.

 The high-end consignment store owned by Lee Robison takes designer brands many only dream of owning — Jimmy Choo, Louis Vuitton, Kate Spade, and Chanel to name a few — and makes them accessible to every fashion-loving woman.